-PART A - to be completed by the parent Full name of child Date of Birth Please tick box if it describes your child's circumstances.
+I AIX i A to be compi cted by the parent Full n ame of child Date of Birth Pleas e tick box if it desc cribes your child's circumstances.
 Criterion 3 Priority will next be given to children who are Baptised Catholic.
-Criterion 5 Priority will next be given to children of other Christian denominations whose membership is evidenced by a minister of religion.
-Criterion 6 Priority will next be given to children of other faiths whose membership is evidenced by a religious leader.
+1 Criterion 4 Priority will next be given to children who regularly attend 2 a Catholic church but are not Baptised Catholic.
+Criterion 6 Priority will next be given to children who are members of other Christian denominations, 3 who regularly attend 4 a Christian church 5 .
 I attach a copy of the Baptismal Certificate or a Certificate of Dedication.
-Less Constitutions and a distribution of the Construction Association France
+(If you are providing a copy of a Baptismal Certificate or a Certificate of Dedication, it is not necessary to have Part B completed.) •